ipspace/blog/content/posts/2025/01/ethernet-8021-protocol-stack.md

 To get a setup that will interoperate with almost anything else out there, you have to create a VLAN-aware Linux bridge to put VLANs where they belong: *on top of* STP-enabled links.

 [^BVL]: I never tried to create a bond device out of VLAN interfaces, but I wouldn't be surprised to see it work.

+### Revision History

+2025-01-24
+: Added VTP to the list of VLAN provisioning protocols.